shalini-ds/Shalini-ds/README.md

 • Developing my skills to my Dream Company in my Dream Job

+- 🔭 I’m currently working on

 Expertise: Machine Learning Expert, Data Analysis Techquines, Data Visualization skills, Developing skills, Day- Day , world Change

+- 👯 I’m looking to collaborate as a Data Scientist and I'm Intrested in working with the project related to Machine Learning, Deep Learning, NLP, Computer Vision and Chatbots